On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Introduction

 The model and the optimality criteria considered in ths paper are described in Section~\ref{sec:model-description}.
 In Section~\ref{sec:total-cost-mdps} we formulate the \textit{Hoffman-Veinott (HV)} transformation \cite{veinott1969}, and give conditions under which it leads to the reduction of the original transient total-cost MDP to a discounted MDP with transition probabilities.
-Finally, in Section~\ref{sec:average-cost-mdps} we consider a modified version of Akian \& Gaubert's~\cite{akianGaubert2013} transformation for average-cost MDPs and the associated reduction to discounted MDPs.
+Finally, in Section~\ref{sec:average-cost-mdps} we consider a version of Akian and Gaubert's~\cite{akianGaubert2013} transformation for average-cost MDPs and the associated reduction to discounted MDPs.
+Most of the paper deals with countable-state MDPs.
+Sections \ref{sec:finite-state-action-transient} and \ref{sec:finite-state-action} deal with finite-state problems, while Sections \ref{sec:extens-unco-state} and \ref{sec:extens-unco-state-1} study MDPs with Borel state spaces.